Mitch Garver Player Props: Rangers vs. Mariners

 Mitch Garver At The Plate

-- Garver is batting .263 with two home runs and three walks.
+- Garver has three home runs and three walks while hitting .292.

-- Garver has had a base hit in four of six games this season, and multiple hits once.
+- Garver has gotten a hit in five of seven games this season (71.4%), with multiple hits twice.

-- He has hit a home run in one of six games, and in 9.1% of his plate appearances.
+- He has homered in two of seven games played this year, and in 11.1% of his plate appearances.

-- Garver has an RBI in one game this season, and it was more than one in that game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.